 "OU provides a tremendous environment that encourages academic growth and innovation.
 OTD has positioned itself to equitably evaluate new OU technology and to move the most promising technology forward for the benefit of mankind."

 - Dr. William Hildebrand, Chief Scientist & OU Professor of Microbiology & Immunology

 Moleculera Labs Improves Lives

-Using The Cunningham Panel, Oklahoma City-based Moleculera Labs is improving the lives of children and families across the nation.
-The panel identifies infection-induced autoimmune neuropsychiatric disorders such as PANS and PANDAS – an important step in families seeking effective treatment.
+Using The Cunningham Panel™, Oklahoma City-based Moleculera Labs is improving the lives of children and families across the nation.
+The panel, which is based on the research of OU Health Sciences Center Professor of Microbiology & Immunology Dr. Madeleine Cunningham, identifies infection-induced autoimmune neuropsychiatric disorders such as PANS and PANDAS – an important step in families seeking effective treatment.

 Launching Initiatives to Spark Success